kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animated coffee shop website with HTML CSS and JavaScript
+nimated coffee shop website with HTML CSS and JavaScript